 Stars Under Ownership

 Finally, in 2011, Gaglardi got his NHL team in the Stars.
 After going through bankruptcy proceedings with the previous owners, Hicks Sports Group, he bought the team for $240 million.
-The team is worth $575 million (2020).
-It was a rough start for Gaglardi and the Stars, making the playoffs only three times in the first eight seasons.
+The team is worth $915 million (2022).

 Detroit Red Wings: Ilitch Holdings